 - When LEC receives the completed paper-based exam(s) and the proctor verification from the proctor (including Gulf Coast), a record will be made of its receipt.
 The instructor will then be notified his/her exam(s) are ready to be picked up in LEC.

-The Director of the Learning Enhancement Center is responsible for the review of this policy every four years (or whenever circumstances require immediate review).
+The Director of Online Learning is responsible for the review of this policy every four years (or whenever circumstances require immediate review).

 Application for Examination by Proctor